backplane/conex/update_requirements/README.md

 The program updates Python `requirements.txt` files (optionally in-place), sorts them, and updates the version numbers therein. *NOTE:* Currently, version numbers are updated without regard for the version comparison operators already in the requirements file, this can do bad things in non-trivial requirements files.
 This limitation is likely to change in the future.

+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/update_requirements).

 ## Usage

 ### Help Text